DN5002 - Human Scale (2020/21)

 All students are required to undertake formal interim presentations with evidence of continuous reflective journals responding to studio critique and tutorial guidance.
 Work presented will be subject to formal studio feedback from a panel of disciplinary specialists.
 This will inform final assessment marks and must be considered and acted upon by the student.

 A final mark is awarded at the end of the module, reflecting the quality of project work demonstrated (normally including presentation models, supporting visualisation and/or portfolio) for publication or exhibition.
-Work must be carefully organized and presented to indicate the development of work and the content clearly labeled.
+Work must be carefully organised and presented to indicate the development of work and the content clearly labeled.
 Summative written feedback will be provided corresponding to published assessment criteria.
 Students are required to attend timetabled studio and workshop sessions.

-Clarkson, J (ed.)
-(2003) Inclusive Design: Design For the Whole Population, Springer.
+Clarkson, J. (ed.), (2003) Inclusive Design: Design For the Whole Population, Springer

-Littlefield D (2011) The Metric Handbook, Architectural Press.
+Littlefield D., (2011) The Metric Handbook, Architectural Press

-Norman, D (2004) Emotional Design: Why We Love (or Hate) Everyday Things, Basic.
+Norman, D., (2004) Emotional Design: Why We Love (or Hate) Everyday Things, Basic

-Spankie, R (2009), Basics Interior Architecture 03: Drawing Out the Interior, AVA Publishing.
+Spankie, R., (2009) Basics Interior Architecture 03: Drawing Out the Interior, AVA Publishing